lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

     Voilà!

 Here are a few more examples of "expandable" boxes.
-The ones below are all closed by default.
-You will need to tap/click on them to see what's inside.
+The ones below start out closed by default.
+You will need to tap/click on them to expand and read what's inside.

 <details>
 <summary markdown="span">
-Here are a few more examples (that start out as closed)
+Here are a few more examples (that start out closed)
 </summary>
 <div>
 Hey!